 Investment contract liabilities without DPF are recognised when contracts are entered into and premiums are charged.
 These liabilities are initially recognised at fair value, this being the transaction price excluding any transaction costs directly attributable to the issue of the contract.
-Subsequent to initial recognition investment contract liabilities are measured at fair value through other comprehensive income.
+Subsequent to initial recognition investment contract liabilities are measured at fair value through profit and loss.